systemd/mkosi/mkosi.md

   which is the default, which is equal to a true value if the [`cryptography`](https://cryptography.io/) module is importable and the `systemd-measure` binary is in `PATH`.

-`CompressFs=`, `--compress-fs=`

-: Enable or disable internal compression in the file system.
-Only applies to output formats with squashfs or btrfs.
-Takes one of `zlib`, `lzo`, `zstd`, `lz4`, `xz` or a boolean value as argument.
-  If the latter is used compression is enabled/disabled and the default algorithm is used.
-In case of the `squashfs` output formats compression is implied, but this option may be used to select the algorithm.

 `CompressOutput=`, `--compress-output=`